 A Federal Contract, like a grant, is a mechanism used by the Federal Government to provide funding for research and development projects.
-Unlike a grant or cooperative agreement, the Federal Government uses contracts as a procurement mechanism.
+However, unlike a grant or cooperative agreement, the Federal Government uses contracts as a procurement mechanism.
 The principal purpose of the Federal Contract instrument is to purchase property or services for the direct benefit or use of the United States Government.

 Federal Contracts are governed by a strict set of terms and conditions, including clauses from the Federal Acquisition Regulation (FAR).
 These contracts usually require frequent reporting and a high level of responsibility to the sponsor.
 A failure to perform and achieve the promised results or product on time and on budget could result in criminal and/or civil actions and/or financial consequences to administrators or others involved.

 Federal Contract Process (Overview)

 The Federal Contracting process for vendors can be equivalent to a relationship with the sponsor.
 Therefore, there are various stages and some interactions between the various stages to have the process work efficiently and effectively for all parties.